 - Track location through online maps

-- Check job details
+- Check job details or perform inspections or audits using the app

 - Upload, download, view, add, and edit documents/files